yuksk/SIDAM/readme.md

 - Work function

-*SIDAM* is written in Igor Pro, so you can fully use the powerful functions and visualization of Igor Pro to analyse your data and make figures (*c.f.*, [papers](#Papers)).
+*SIDAM* is written in Igor Pro, so you can fully use the powerful functions and visualization of Igor Pro to analyze your data and make figures (*c.f.*, [papers](#Papers)).
 Moreover, *SIDAM* is designed for both GUI and CLI.
 You can do everything from the menus and do not have to remember commands.
 At the same time, you can also do the same things by calling commands, making it easy to